Open/Close

 David S. Ruskin

-David is a partner in HMB’s Litigation Group and leads the firm’s Cannabis practice.
-He represents entrepreneurs, investors and business owners in the cannabis industry.
-He also represents companies facing business and tax litigation and provides general counsel representation for privately-held companies.
+David leads HMB’s Cannabis practice and counsels entrepreneurs, investors and business owners to help achieve their goals in the industry.
+He is a partner in the firm’s Litigation group, representing companies facing business and tax litigation and providing outside general counsel services for both privately-held and public companies.

 Read More